21+ Best Craft Breweries on the Oregon Coast: Guide

 @dinkumtribe Fort George Brewery is a craft brewery located in Astoria, Oregon.
 The brewery is named after Fort George, a fur trading post and military fort that was established in Astoria in 1811.
 Fort George Brewery has grown from a single brewpub to a city block filled with restaurants, tasting rooms, breweries, community spaces, and music venues.
 The brewery currently has three locations in Astoria: -The Downstairs Pub, which is the original brewpub -The Upstairs Pizza, which serves wood-fired pizza and pub fare -The Lovell Taproom, which is a smaller taproom with a focus on experimental beers. @DinkumTribe ADHD family travel @DinkumTribe ADHD family travel @DinkumTribe ADHD family travel #thingstodoinoregon #astoriaor #astoriaoregon #travelwithkids #adhdfamilytravel #oregoncraftbeer #oregonbrewery #oregonbreweries ♬ Best Time – Infraction Music

 This brewpub has blossomed into one of Astoria’s largest social venues.
 Fort George’s breweries, tasting rooms, restaurants, and community spaces occupy a city block.
-You can dine on pizza upstairs, relax in the pub downstairs, visit the taproom, or enjoy a quiet moment in their beautiful garden.

 I love Fort George’s Power Cycle Pale Ale (5% ABV).
 This beer is light, crisp, and memorable.
 Nelson hops give it a juiciness that distinguishes this drink from other pale ales.

-Buoy Brewing Company, Astoria
+Buoy Beer Company, Astoria

 A can of Buoy NW Red Ale stands beside a frosy glass of beer.